hashicorp/consul/website/source/docs/agent/options.html.markdown

   If this address is not routable, the node will be in a constant flapping state as other nodes will treat the non-routability as a failure.

-* <a name="_advertise-wan"></a><a href="#_advertise-wan">`-advertise-wan`</a> - The advertise wan
+* <a name="_advertise-wan"></a><a href="#_advertise-wan">`-advertise-wan`</a> - The
-  address is used to change the address that we advertise to server nodes joining through the WAN.
+  advertise WAN address is used to change the address that we advertise to server nodes joining through the WAN.
+This can also be set on client agents when used in combination with the <a href="#translate_wan_addrs">`translate_wan_addrs`</a> configuration option.
 By default, the [`-advertise`](#_advertise) address is advertised.
 However, in some cases all members of all datacenters cannot be on the same physical or virtual network, especially on hybrid setups mixing cloud and private datacenters.
-  This flag enables server nodes gossiping through the public network for the WAN while using private VLANs for gossiping to each other and their client agents.
+This flag enables server nodes gossiping through the public network for the WAN while using private VLANs for gossiping to each other and their client agents, and it allows client agents to be reached at this address when being accessed from a remote datacenter if the remote datacenter is configured with <a href="#translate_wan_addrs">`translate_wan_addrs`</a>.

 * <a name="_atlas"></a><a href="#_atlas">`-atlas`</a> - This flag
   enables [Atlas](https://atlas.hashicorp.com) integration.
   It is used to provide the Atlas infrastructure name and the SCADA connection.
 The format of this is `username/environment`.
 This enables Atlas features such as the Monitoring UI and node auto joining.

 * <a name="_atlas_join"></a><a href="#_atlas_join">`-atlas-join`</a> - When set, enables auto-join